 (c) A presiding officer may at any time voluntarily disqualify himself or herself.

-(9) Ex Parte Contacts Prohibited.
-Except as to matters that by law are subject to disposition on an ex parte basis, the commissioner and the presiding officer involved in a hearing shall not have ex parte contact with persons and parties, including staff members of the department appearing as parties to a proceeding, directly or indirectly involved in any matter that is the subject of a pending administrative proceeding unless all parties are given notice and an opportunity to participate.
+(9) Ex Parte Contact Prohibited.
+Except as to matters that by law are subject to disposition on an ex parte basis, the commissioner and the presiding officer shall not have ex parte contact with any party or its representative, directly or indirectly involved in any matter that is the subject of a pending adjudicative proceeding unless all parties are given notice and an opportunity to participate.

 (10) Standard of Proof.
-All issues of fact in administrative proceedings before the commissioner shall be decided upon the basis of a preponderance of the evidence standard.
+Any issue of fact in an adjudicative proceeding before the presiding officer shall be decided upon the basis of a preponderance of the evidence standard.

 (1) Conduct of Hearing.
-All hearings shall be conducted pursuant to the provisions of Section 63G-4-206.
+Any hearing in a formal adjudicative proceeding shall be conducted pursuant to the provisions of Section 63G-4-206.

 (3) Public Hearings.
-Unless ordered by the presiding officer for good cause, all hearings shall be open to the public.
+Unless ordered by the presiding officer for good cause, any hearing shall be open to the public.

 (4) Telephonic Testimony.
 The presiding officer may, when the identity of a witness can be established with reasonable assurance, take testimony telephonically.
-Telephonic testimony shall be taken under conditions that permit all parties to hear the testimony and examine or cross-examine the witness.
-It shall be within the discretion of the presiding officer as to whether or not telephonic testimony shall be allowed.
+If telephonic testimony is taken, any party shall be permitted to hear the testimony and examine or cross-examine the witness.
+The presiding officer has discretion whether telephonic testimony may be allowed.
+Any telephonic testimony shall be given under oath.